THSLMIT/thslmit_watzds/README.md

 thslmit_watzds
 ==============

 Docking Station kiosk system for the WATZ Smartwatch system.
-Developed by the Tenafly High School InvenTeam(TM).
+Developed by the Tenafly High School Lemelson-MIT InvenTeam(TM).